seanlavender/seanlavender.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in economics at the University of Cambridge, where my supervisor is Professor Florin Bilbiie.
+I am a PhD student in Economics at the **University of Cambridge**, where my supervisor is Professor Florin Bilbiie.

-For the  2025/26 academic year, I will be visiting Princeton University as a Jane Eliza Procter Fellow.
+For the  2025/26 academic year, I will be visiting **Princeton University** as a Jane Eliza Procter Fellow.

 My research focusses on the transmission of monetary and fiscal policy in economies with heterogeneous households.
 Download a copy of my CV [here](/files/Website_CV_Nov2025.pdf).

-## Working papers
+## Research in Progress

 ### Heterogeneous Monetary Policy Pass-Through to Consumer Credit Along the Income Distribution
 *with Leonardo Soriano de Alencar and [Antonia Tsang](https://antoniatsang.github.io)*